 Sensible design considers current and future uses to optimize the investment in the traveled way.
 The location of street elements, utilities, and infrastructure should allow for easy maintenance accessibility.
-Maintenance that is straightforward to accomplish is less likely to be avoided or postponed and is less likely to cause prolonged closures and detours.
+Maintenance that is straightforward to accomplish is less likely to be avoided or postponed and is less likely to burden street users through prolonged closures and detours.
 Sensible design also recognizes the importance of flexibility in today's infrastructure environment.
 Streets should include current technology including sensors for traffic conditions and user counts to provide decision-makers with as much information as possible about usage trends.
-Lastly, streets should be designed for intuitive usage.
-Wayfinding should be provided for all modes.
+Lastly, streets should be designed to for intuitive usage.
+Wayfinding should be provided for all modes in manners that work best for them.
 Providing relevant information when and where it is most useful can greatly improve the user experience on Miami-Dade County's streets.